 Hobo Packets – so easy a child could do it.

-Hobo packets are also very easy.
-Simply take a square piece of aluminum foil that is large enough to wrap the ingredients you plan to use.
-Lay it flat on a counter and place a small amount of butter in the center.
-One thing I want to point out is that I like to use heavy duty foil.
-This is because it does not tear as easily as the thinner stuff.
+Hobo packets are another simple and delicious option for campfire cooking.
+To prepare hobo packets, start by taking a square piece of heavy-duty aluminum foil that is large enough to wrap the ingredients.
+Place it flat on a counter and add a small amount of butter in the center.

-Get your fire started and let it burn down to mostly coals.
-Once that is done drop the packets into the middle of the coals.
-If possible move some of the lighter coals on to the top of the packets.
-These are best left alone for twenty minutes or so.
-Again this is dependent on the amount of coals present and the thickness of your packets.
+Once your campfire is burning down to mostly coals, drop the hobo packets into the middle of the coals.
+If possible, move some lighter coals on top of the packets.
+Let them cook undisturbed for about twenty minutes, adjusting the cooking time as needed based on the amount of coals and the thickness of your packets.

 Wild Things You Can Cook Over a Campfire

-For your convenience here is a link to 21 foil recipes.
+For convenience, here is a link to 21 foil recipes: [Foil Pack Camping Recipes]